asavinov/lambdo/README.md

 *	Easy control of when to train which nodes.
 The problem here is that frequently a workflow has to be re-trained periodically but we do not want to re-train all nodes.
 This mechanism allows us to specify criteria for re-training its models.

-## How it works
+## Getting started with Lambdo

+Lambdo implements a novel column-oriented approach to data analysis with data transformations the models of which can be learned.

+### Workflow

+Lambdo is intended for processing data by using two types of transformations:

+* Table transformations produce a new table given one or more input tables.
+* Column transformations produce a new column in the table given one or more input columns.

+A workflow is a number of table definitions each having a number of column definitions.
+These tables and columns compose a graph where edges are dependencies.
+If an element (table or column) in this graph has another element as its inputs then this dependency is an edge.
+If an element (table or column) does not have inputs then it is a data source.
+If an element does not have dependents then it is a data sink.

-Data processing logic including data sources and data sinks is described in JSON format and stored in a file.
-At the highest level, Lambdo workflow is a number of table definitions each involving some number of column definitions:
+This data processing logic of Lambdo is represented in JSON format and stored in a workflow file and having the following structure:

 ```javascript
 {